JCPistell/CodingOrientation/codingBasics.md

 Consider your options for transportation.
 Generally speaking there's a tradeoff between how easy it is to use and how much control you have.

-- Busses are extremely easy: You get on, sit down, wait, and get off.
+- Buses are extremely easy: You get on, sit down, wait, and get off.
 - Cars require a lot more - you need to learn how to drive and successfully use those skills every time you go somewhere
 - However, the benefits of cars are obvious: Point-to-point travel on your schedule.

 As we learn how to code we are giving up convenience but gaining power and control.
 A lot of power and control.

-Busses
+Buses
 ============================================

 <br>